Rosemary J. Coombe: Career

-She was a faculty member at the University of Toronto (UofT) for 12 years before accepting a position at York University in 2001 as their Tier 1 Canada Research Chair in Law, Communication and Cultural Studies.
-Before leaving UofT, she published "The Cultural Life of Intellectual Properties: Authorship, Appropriation and the Law" through the Duke University Press.
+She was a faculty member at the University of Toronto (U of T) for 12 years before accepting a position at York University in 2001 as their Tier 1 Canada Research Chair in Law, Communication and Cultural Studies.
+Before leaving U of T, she published "The Cultural Life of Intellectual Properties: Authorship, Appropriation and the Law" through the Duke University Press.
 Three years later, she accepted an Ida Beam Visiting Professorship from the University of Iowa.
 Coombe was renewed as a Tier 1 Canada Research Chair (CRC) in Law, Communication and Cultural Studies in 2009.

 In 2013, Coombe co-edited "Dynamic Fair Dealing: Creating Canadian Culture Online" through the University of Toronto Press.
 She was again renewed as a Tier 1 Canada Research Chair in 2016.
 That year, she was also recognized by York as a Research Leader.
 Two years later, she was a T. C. Bierne Visiting Fellow at the University of Queensland's TC Beirne School of Law.
 Coombe is also part of the Intellectual Property Issues in Cultural Heritage research team.